What do DSARs actually cost your organization?

 Why the redaction step is the bottleneck

 Data discovery can be largely automated by eDiscovery platforms like Microsoft Purview or Google Vault.
 Identity verification is a straightforward process.
-But the redaction step — reviewing every document for third-party PII and permanently removing it while preserving the data subject's information — remains manual for most organisations.
+But the redaction step — reviewing every document for third-party PII and permanently removing it while preserving the data subject's information — remains manual for most organizations.
 A single complex DSAR involving 10,000+ files can consume 40+ hours of skilled labour at $75-250/hour.

 SafeRedact automates this step, reducing processing time from hours to minutes while improving consistency and creating a complete audit trail.
-The economics improve with volume: organisations processing 50+ DSARs per year typically see payback within the first quarter of deployment.
+The economics improve with volume: organizations processing 50+ DSARs per year typically see payback within the first quarter of deployment.

 Ready to reduce your DSAR costs?